 22. ALCOHOL AND TOBACCO

-During days of competition, any and all alcohol and tobacco logos are prohibited and may not be worn or displayed.
+During days of competition, all alcohol and tobacco logos are prohibited and may not be worn or displayed.
 Anglers may not consume alcohol products during tournament hours, including weigh-in, at any event.

 23. TRUTH VERIFICATION TEST

 Anglers agree to submit, by signature on the tournament entry form, to a polygraph or voice stress analysis examination and to abide by its conclusion.
 Failure to pass an examination will result in disqualification from the tournament.
 Truth verification tests will be used at the sole discretion of tournament officials by properly licensed examiners, and the determination of the meaning of the results will be made solely by tournament officials.